German Shorthaired Pointer Puppy Guide

 Vaccination Timeline

 The value of breed awareness is in knowing what to watch for, not in assuming every individual will follow the statistical average..
-German Shorthaired Pointers have particular requirements based on their large size, moderate shedding level, and genetic predispositions to hip dysplasia and bloat.
+German Shorthaired Pointers sit in the large-size category, shed at a moderate level, and carry documented risk for hip dysplasia and bloat — those three factors drive most of the daily-care decisions.

 Socialization Window